-Transpiration – Tomato Plants Perspire!
+Transpiration and tomato plants – Tomato Plants Perspire!

 As water vapour is lost from the leaves, water is replaced through the roots.